We’ll send you our company updates and latest news. Subscribe for free by completing the form below.

 Final Tip: Re-Learn How To Focus

-We’re constantly distracted by the notifications on our phones, news feeds, and social media.
+These tips work when preparing for exams, but we’re constantly distracted by the notifications on our phones, news feeds, and social media.
 Our brains have been re-wired to shorten our attention span.
 We get bored in 5 – 10 seconds.

 When you need to focus on a work-related item, turn off all digital notifications and move to an environment that matches the type of work you need to perform.